genepattern/gpnotebook-website-docs/docs/programmatic.md

 * **status:** A terse indicator of the output status.
 * **text:** Intended for long text output, such as logging or other information.
 * **visualization:** A URL that will be displayed in an iframe or an HTML blob that will be displayed. *(JupyterLab Only)*
+* **origin:** Set an origin identifier so that event callbacks can be limited to UIOutput widgets with a particular origin.
+Usually this origin matches the origin of the UIBuilder widget which created the UIOutput.

 ```
 import ipywidgets